ssnithyaasri/Exno.8-Prompt-Engg/README.md

 Use technical details like tempo, key, pitch, emotion, or speaker profile.

 🔹 Prompt:
-"Narrate this in a female voice, 25–35 years old, with a happy tone and medium speed."
+"Narrate the female voice, 25–35 years old, with a happy tone and medium speed."

 🔹 Applications:
 Personalized voice assistants.